daFritz84/homebase/README.md

 # TODO

-- [ ] firewall ufw keeps intefering with forwarding ~maybe a symptom of still having to expose komodo core ports
 - [ ] cleanup and refactor komodo/compose.env.
 And why isn't it used automatically when the `env-file` is set to `compose.env` in the compose file.

 # Podman Cheatsheet